Skip to content

 (It’ll be fine.
 I’ve been through those cycles of guilt and shame and frustration about not writing, and it didn’t kill my career.
 Let’s get you out.)

-But what does writing coaching actually feel like?
+What does writing coaching feel like?

-I’ll treat you like a genius, with all the respect and rigor and love and excitement
+I’ll treat you like a genius, with all the respect and rigor and love and excitement (and forgiveness for imperfection) and honesty and encouragement that a true genius deserves.

-I really mean it.
-I’ll treat you like a genius.
-Because when you write, you are one.
+Because when you write, you become one.

 Sliding Scale Writing Coach